 “Were,” said Miguel.
 He smoked until the light went out, and stubbed the roach out beneath his feet.

-Sarah LaBrie was a staff writer on Made For Love, the TV adaption of the novel by Alissa Nutting, set to premiere on HBO Max in 2020.
+Sarah LaBrie is a producer on the HBO series, Minx.
+Her memoir, The Anatomy Book is forthcoming.
 She has worked as a librettist on productions including Hopscotch (The Industry) and dreams of the new world (Los Angeles Master Chorale).
 Her work has been published in Guernica, Lucky Peach, Los Angeles Review of Books, Lit Hub, The Millions, among others.
 She grew up in the Third Ward in Houston and lives in Los Angeles.

 “The Neon Touch” was originally published in TLR: Street Cred (Summer, 2015)